-Make the choice!
+Make the Choice!

 Why photographers should focus and position themselves in a specific area of photography